biicode/docs/c++/configuration_files/policies.rst

 	   return 1;
 	}

-If you check the output after running the code:
+If you build your project and run it (look for the executable on the /bin folder of your project), check the output:

 .. code-block:: bash

-	$ bii cpp:run
+	$ bii cpp:build
 	...
 	Hello STABLE